-This easy, spicy Thai Pumpkin Soup recipe is bursting with Thai coconut curry flavor.
+This Thai Pumpkin Soup with Coconut Milk recipe is easy, spicy , and bursting with Thai coconut curry flavor.
 It makes a luxuriously creamy and comforting soup that is naturally keto, vegetarian, vegan, and gluten free.

 You are going to love this Thai Pumpkin Soup recipe, because it is full of complex and bold flavors, but is so simple to make.